 You know you need to market your company.
-And unfortunately, we all know the days of submitting an ad in the Yellow Pages and calling it good are over.
-Now, if you’re not constantly creating quality content online and distributing it via social media, your business will struggle to succeed.
+And, unfortunately, we all know the days of submitting an ad to the Yellow Pages and calling it good are long gone.
+Now, it seems, if you’re not constantly creating quality content online and distributing it via social media, your business will struggle to succeed.
 However, you don’t have time to pursue a digital marketing career or learn about the latest and greatest marketing automation tools in addition to your everyday routine.
 Sure, you want all the benefits of growth marketing but fear you don’t have the necessary resources.

-This is a quandary many companies face.
-They feel as though they’ll get left in the dust if they’re not constantly putting out new content and working toward growth every millisecond.
+This is a quandary many businesses face.
+They feel as though they’ll get left in the dust if they’re not constantly putting out new content marketing and working toward growth every millisecond.
 Yet they don’t have the time to focus exclusively on a digital marketing campaign.
 They don’t have the staff to help them pick the most effective social media platform.
 Heck, they might not even be 100% sure who constitutes their target audience!

-The truth is, solid online marketing strategies don’t have to be that hard; you may just need a little help.
-Moreover, the benefits of growth marketing are pretty astonishing if you just stick with it.
+The truth is, solid online marketing strategies don’t have to be that hard.
+You may just need a little help.
+Moreover, the benefits of growth marketing are pretty astonishing if you’ll just stick with it.

 The Benefits of Growth Marketing

-We’re talking search engine optimization, credibility and brand recognition.
+We’re talking search engine optimization, credibility, customer experience, and brand recognition.
 We’re talking about B2B account-based marketing, new customers, and free word-of-mouth marketing, not to mention a better understanding of your buyer’s journey.

-Does that sound like what you’re looking for?
-Good.
+Does that sound like the type of campaign you’re looking for?
+Good!
 Now read on to learn more about the benefits of marketing and how a great content strategy can help your business.

-No, growth-mindset marketing is all about a slow, steady increase in your brand’s reach.
-You do this by constantly testing what works, analyzing the customer data, mercilessly scrutinizing every marketing channel, and building upon successful approaches.
+No, growth-mindset content marketing is all about a slow, steady increase in your brand’s reach.
+You build an effective marketing strategy by constantly testing what works, analyzing the customer data, mercilessly scrutinizing every marketing channel, and building upon successful approaches.
 Over time, you know that the copy, landing pages, and web layouts you keep as part of your content marketing work, that they are empirically sound.

-Once you have a brand with enough people addicted to it, word-of-mouth marketing kicks in.
-So does brand recognition and regular PR hits.
+Once you have a brand with enough people addicted to it, word-of-mouth content marketing kicks in.
+So do brand recognition and regular PR hits.
 Overall, it will start helping you win out in battles against close competitors and essentially help you own your industry.

 Over time, steady growth marketing will boost your SEO or search engine optimization.
-Constant experimentation and analytics leads you to format content in ways that algorithms adore.
+Constant experimentation and analytics lead you to format your content marketing in ways that algorithms adore.

 This means you’ll have more articles ranking on certain topics.
 It becomes easier to interlink your content, and as that happens, content gradually appears higher in search rankings.

 All of this is going to help you show up when someone searches terms relating to your business.
-You’ll show up when they’re looking for information, and if that’s great we don’t know what is.
+You’ll show up when they’re looking for information, and if that’s not great, well…we don’t know what is.
 It’s the very reason we engage in content marketing in the first place.

 Street cred is a fickle friend.
 When you have a thin website with barely any information, don’t expect investors, potential customers, or anyone else to think you’re an authority in your space.

 We know it takes time, but building authority is a key growth marketing strategy.
-Start making an effort with your onsite content and…Et voilà…authority is born.
+Start making an effort with your onsite content marketing and…et voilà…authority is born.

 People-oriented, data-backed strategies help you do that.
 And the more you know about your audience, the better you can educate, inform, and serve them.

 Anytime someone wants to know who you are and what you do, all you have to do is point them toward your website.
 You can give them a gentle nudge through value-laden email marketing.

-Yes, you can also hand out business cards, set up a phone call or give them a demo.
-But your online content (social media, video marketing, and other marketing materials) will do a lot of your work for you.
-It answers FAQs, introduces your team and serves as a map to all of the great content you’ve created over the years.
+Yes, you can also hand out business cards, set up a phone call, or give them a demo.
+But your online content (social media, video marketing, and other marketing materials) will do a lot of the work for you.
+Your content answers frequently-asked questions, introduces your team, and serves as a map to all of the great content you’ve created over the years.

 Dive Into Growth Marketing

 Not sure where to start with your own content marketing?
 Don’t know the first thing about affiliate marketing or influencer marketing?
 Don’t let that stop you!
 You may want to look into a growth marketing agency to help strategize and execute your next growth marketing campaign.